kmazurek/rx-bluetooth-adapter/README.md

 ### Device pairing
 Having a `BluetoothDevice` object (e.g. obtained from a device scan), we can use the adapter's method `pairDevice` to start the pairing (bonding) process with that device.

-The resulting `Single` returns `true` when pairing is successful (or the device is already paired with) and `false` when the process gets cancelled.
+The resulting `Single` returns `true` when pairing is successful (or the device is already paired with) and `false` when the process gets cancelled:

 ```kotlin
 adapter.pairDevice(bluetoothDevice)